Maine Online Sports Betting — Legal Status and Available Sportsbooks

 Is online sports betting coming to Maine?

 Yes.
 Each of Maine’s 4 Indian tribes (Penobscot, Passamaquoddy, Micmac, & Maliseet) have been given permission to seek partnerships with third-party online sportsbooks.
-Online sports betting should be available in Maine sometime in November 2023.
+Online sports betting became available in Maine in November 2023.
 The Passamaquoddy tribe partnered with DraftKings, and the other three tribes partnered with Caesars to bring mobile betting to the state.

 What is the legal age of Maine sports betting?